-The Royal Society Advisory Committee on Mathematics Education invites you to attend its 2018 conference on Tuesday 17 July.
+The Royal Society Advisory Committee on Mathematics Education held its 2018 conference on Tuesday 17 July.

-The conference, Working together: Mathematics education in a changing landscape, will provide an opportunity to discuss current and emerging areas of mathematics education policy.
+The conference, Working together: Mathematics education in a changing landscape, provided an opportunity to discuss current and emerging areas of mathematics education policy.
 Please see the conference programme (pdf) for further information about the day.

-Conference delegates will discuss how different communities can work together to:
+Conference delegates discussed how different communities can work together to:

 - facilitate progression in mathematics from early years to primary;

 - enhance professional learner journeys for teachers of mathematics;

 - signal the value of mathematics across all phases of education.